 What is the story?

 Now that you’ve got a good idea of what the player is supposed to be, you are ready to place the player into the larger narrative.
 Here is where your bright fantasy world or cold survival story comes to life.
 Keep in mind who is going to be reading your Game Design Document.
-Other developers or artists are going to be reading it.
+Other game developers or artists are going to be reading it.
 This means you don’t have to write a novel but more like a synopsis.
 It should contain details about the setting, theme, and actors in your game.
 The exact format is, as with everything in the Game Design Document, not as important as getting the information from your head onto paper.

 Also, please note that this section is one that can and should be expanded and changed.
 Story-telling is complicated and so don’t worry about writing a triple-A story the first go.
 In fact, please take your time with this section especially if your game is story focused.
 That being said, here are some helpful tips to guide you along as you think about crafting your game’s narrative.